What these four NFL stars are saying about their suspensions

 More than 20 NFL players will be sitting out Week 1 because of suspensions each received from the league this offseason, and among that group are four household names: Julian Edelman, Thomas Davis, Jameis Winston and Mark Ingram II.

-Though the length of each suspension varies for each player, the NFL's rules of what the players are prohibited from doing are straight forward.
+Though the length of each suspension varies for each player, the NFL's rules of what the players are prohibited from doing are straightforward.
 Players cannot: visit the team facility; attend or watch practice; have contact with team personnel; exchange game plans, playbooks, plays or videos from an electronic device such as a computer or cellphone; be involved in football-related activities or conversations with teammates away from the facility, including workouts; be a spectator in the stands at home or away games; and attend any team or league news conferences.

 Here's what these four stars have to say about their suspensions and what their plans are while they're away from their teams.